Jorge Isaacs: Biography

-Jorge Isaacs was born in Quibdo in 1837.
+Jorge Isaacs was born in Quibdo, Republic of New Granada in 1837.
 He was first educated in Cali, then in Popayán and, finally, in Bogotá between 1848 and 1852.

 Isaacs returned to Santiago de Cali in 1852 without finishing his baccalaureate studies.
-In 1854 he fought for seven months in the Cauca Campaign against the dictatorship of General José María Melo.
+In 1854 he fought for seven months in the Cauca Campaign against the elected government of General José María Melo.
 In 1856 Isaacs married Felisa González Umaña, who was fourteen years-old at the time and they went on to have many children.

 During the time of the civil wars his family went through a period of economic hardship.
 Isaacs tried unsuccessfully to become a merchant as his father.
 He then turned to literature and wrote his first poems between 1859 and 1860.
 During that time he also wrote several dramas of historical theme.
 Isaacs took arms again in 1860, this time against General Tomás Cipriano de Mosquera, and saw action in the Battle of Manizales during the Colombian Civil War.
 In 1861 Isaacs's father died; when the war ended Isaacs returned to Cali to take over the administration of his father's businesses, but he found them deeply in debt.
 This forced him to auction off two of his father's haciendas "La Rita" and "La Manuelita", which were bought by the industrialist Santiago Eder.

 Isaacs's economic hardship took him back to Bogotá, where he found that his literary efforts were being well received.
 The members of the reader's club "El Mosaico" offered to publish his poems after Isaacs read them in one of their sessions.
 This compilation was published under the name Poesías in 1864.
 That year Isaacs took a job as the supervisor of the construction of a horse-path between Buenaventura and Cali and started to write María.
 Around that time he also fell ill with malaria.